MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/unified-pricing-management/upm-price-structure-single.md

 ## Auto charges in single and multiple price structures

-Price component codes of the *Auto charges* type are handled differently, based on whether you're using a single price structure (price component code setup) or multiple price structures (price trees).
+Price component codes of the *Auto charges* type are handled differently, based on whether you're using a single price structure (Unique price tree) or multiple price structures (multiple price trees).

 - *If you're using a single price structure*, you can add the price component code for auto charges in the price component code setup.
 - *If you're using multiple price structures*, you can't add auto charges in the price tree structures.
 Instead, the system will apply the standard auto charge logic in Microsoft Dynamics 365 Supply Chain Management to determine which auto charges apply to the sales order.